james-mchugh/loan-payoff-simulator/README.md

 For more info, run `simulate.py --help`.

-If you have any problems, please feel free to create Issue.
+If you have any problems or suggestions, please feel free to create Issue.